marceloacosta/linkleaner/README.md

 - Make sure you have an active internet connection
 - Refresh the LinkedIn page if the extension isn't working

+## Important Cost Warning

+**This extension makes multiple API calls to OpenAI and will incur charges to your OpenAI account.**

+- Each LinkedIn post that gets analyzed results in one API call to OpenAI GPT-4o-mini
+- Costs accumulate based on your LinkedIn usage and the number of posts processed
+- A typical LinkedIn browsing session may process dozens of posts
+- You are responsible for monitoring and managing your OpenAI usage and costs
+- Consider setting usage limits in your OpenAI account to control expenses
+- The extension does not include any cost controls or usage limits

+**Use this extension at your own responsibility and monitor your OpenAI billing regularly.**

 ## How It Works

 ### Architecture Overview